githubteacher/developers-november-2016/README.md

 - [GitHub for Developers Manual](github-for-developers-student-manual.pdf)
 - [git-scm](https://git-scm.com)

+## After Class

+Please take our short survey and let us know what you thought of today's class: https://goo.gl/US2sKk

 ## Scripts for Adding Files

 You will need these on day 2, so keep them handy :wink: